Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/PRESENTATION.md

 ## The mp4 is a Lie

-So now we can just turn our encoded images back into a mp4 right?
+So now we can just turn our encoded TIF images back into a mp4 right?
 Well yes, we could, but we don't want to do that.
-This is because, despite what Google may occassionally tell you, mp4 is usually a lossy format.
+This is because, despite what Google may occassionally tell you, mp4 is *usually* a lossy format.
 **<Insert screenshots of Google saying that mp4 is both lossy and lossless>**